Shuri Castle: 2019 fire

 In the morning of 31 October 2019, a large fire broke out and burned down the Seiden, the main hall, and also the Hokuden and Nanden, adjacent buildings to the north and south.
 A security alarm went off around 2:30 a.m., and a call to emergency services was placed around 10 minutes later.
 The Seiden, Hokuden, Nanden and Bandokoro were completely destroyed.
 According to domestic news sources, "Six castle buildings occupying some 4,200 m2 in total were gutted."
 The fire was put out around 1:30 p.m.

 Okinawa Police later told domestic broadcaster NHK that a security guard who checked on the alarm found that the main entrance doors to the Seiden were closed.
 When the guard unlocked the shutter and went inside, the interior was already filled with smoke.
 After police initially ruled out arson, authorities said that the fire was likely caused by an electrical fault after a burned electrical distribution board was found in the northeast side of where the Seiden had stood.
 Police investigations later revealed that the lighting panel had no signs of short circuiting, though a surveillance camera did capture flashing light in the Seiden main hall shortly before and after the fire.

 The fire was the fifth time that Shuri Castle has been destroyed following previous incidents in 1453, 1660, 1709 and 1945.
 Okinawa Governor Denny Tamaki said after the fire that Shuri Castle is "a symbol of the Ryukyu Kingdom, an expression of its history and culture", and has vowed to rebuild it.
 Japan's Chief Cabinet Secretary Yoshihide Suga said that Shuri Castle is "an extremely important symbol of Okinawa".
 The Japanese Government is considering supplemental appropriations to support restoration work.
 UNESCO also said it would be ready to assist with Shuri Castle's reconstruction.
 A crowdfunding campaign set up by Naha City officials for the rebuilding of Shuri Castle had received over $3.2 million in donations as of 6 November 2019.

-As of 10 February 2020, rebuilding efforts to restore the destroyed sections of Shuri Castle were underway.
+Rebuilding efforts to restore the destroyed sections of Shuri Castle began in February 2020.
+Restoration of the roof tiles began in July 2024, and at that time it was expected that the renovations would be fully completed by the autumn of 2026.

 In May 2021, a scale replica of the castle measuring one twenty fifth of the size of the actual structure was recreated at the Tobu World Square theme park in Kinugawa Onsen.

+In June 2025, The Japan Times stated that, "The main hall of Shuri Castle in Naha, Okinawa Prefecture, which was destroyed in a fire in October 2019, has largely regained its iconic appearance after exterior reconstruction work came close to completion in July."